deoxxa/transformation-matrix-js/readme.md

 No dependencies.

-*Now also includes a vector reflection method (see included demo for example usage):*
+Includes a vector reflection method (see included demo for example usage):*

 Install